jeffknupp/blog/content/2013-04-07-improve-your-python-yield-and-generators-explained.md

 categories: python yield generators tutorial explained

-Prior to beginning tutoring sessions, I ask new students to fill out a brief questionaire about their understanding of various Python concepts.
-Some topics ("control flow with if/else" or "defining and using functions") are understood by a majority of students before beginning tutoring.
-There are a handful of topics, however, that almost all students report having no knowledge/limited understanding of.
-Of these, the `generators` and the `yield` keyword is one of the biggest culprits.
-I'm guessing this is the case for most novice Python programmers.
+Prior to beginning tutoring sessions, I ask new students to fill out a brief self-assessment where they rate their understanding of various Python concepts.
+Some topics ("control flow with if/else" or "defining and using functions") are understood by a majority of students before ever beginning tutoring.
+There are a handful of topics, however, that almost all students report having no knowledge or *very* limited understanding of.
+Of these, "`generators` and the `yield` keyword" is one of the biggest culprits.
+I'm guessing this is the case for *most* novice Python programmers.

 Many report having difficulty understanding `generators` and the `yield`